lcaraballoj/MQTT-to-CSV/README.md

 # MQTT to CSV
-A project to create MQTT messages, send them, read them, and then convert those MQTT messages into individual CSV files that will then be uploaded to the AWS cloud.
+A project to create MQTT messages, send them, read them, and then convert those MQTT messages into individual CSV files that will then be uploaded to a FTP server.
 # Index
 1. [The Why](#the-why)
 2. [Process](#process)